 Further information on the University's student welfare support services can be found here.

 LGBTQ student support

-The University’s Disability Advisory Service is also situated across the road from Worcester, offering a wealth of support and guidance for disabled students, including guidance on the Disabled Students Allowance (DSA).
+The University’s Disability Advisory Service is situated across the road from Worcester, offering a wealth of support and guidance for disabled students.
 There is a University Common Framework for Supporting Disabled Students, which can be found here.

-The College's Disability Co-ordinator is the Student Welfare Officer, Jo Elliott (with the Academic Administrator acting as Disability Lead).
-She can advise on all aspects of disability support, including accommodation arrangements, library services, IT and study support.
+The College's Disability Co-ordinator is the Student Welfare Officer, Jo Bates (with the Academic Administrator, Phillipa Tarver, acting as Disability Lead).
+Jo can advise on all aspects of disability support, including accommodation arrangements, library services, IT and study support.

-The Oxford University Student Union Student Advice Service is the only independent advice, information and advocacy service exclusively available to Oxford University Students.
-The service is free and confidential, and they have a team of friendly Advisors to help find solutions to any problems you might face, including: academic concerns, accommodation, health, disability, relationships, visas, and mental health.
+The Oxford Student Union Student Advice Service is the only independent advice, information and advocacy service exclusively available to Oxford University students.
+The service is free and confidential, and they have a team of friendly advisers to help find solutions to any problems you might face, including: academic concerns, accommodation, health, disability, relationships, visas, and mental health.

 Nightline is a confidential listening, support and information service run by and for students.

 Oxford First Response is an app designed to guide anyone helping someone who has experienced sexual violence; you can find details here and a distilled version of the app and associated training is available on the menu on the right.